MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

   Make sure you test the group that will exercise the interface between those repositories (e.g. in the above example the jules and ukca groups are tested).

-- Local working copies of any linked UM, JULES, UKCA or other repositories can be passed to LFRic Apps through <lfric_apps_trunk>/dependencies.sh.
+- Local working copies of any linked JULES, UKCA or other repositories can be passed to LFRic Apps through <lfric_apps_trunk>/dependencies.sh.

 .. code-block:: RST

-    um_sources=vldXXX:/path/to/um/working/copy
+    jules_sources=vldXXX:/path/to/um/working/copy

 .. tip::